collindching/Learning-Exercises/Box Office Revenue Prediction/README.md

 ## Things to do better for next time

-* I spent a lot of time processing the data without really exploring it: make the data as easy as possible to explore
+* I spent a lot of time processing the data but not exploring it; allocate more time to exploration
-* Constantly be thinking about questions you have for the data, how you want to explore
+* Separate the data preparation step from the data processing step -- this will eliminate confusion as you write more code
 * Be more creative with Pipeline usage

 ## References